ded-otshelnik/nnmd/README.md

 Neural Networks for Molecular Dynamics (nnmd) - package that provides creation, training and usage machine-learning potentials for MD simulations.
-It uses Pytorch as ML package for both Python and C++ parts.

 ## Installation

-General recommendation is use virtual environments, especially Anaconda environments.
+General recommendation is to use virtual environments, especially Anaconda environments.

-Go to repository folder and run command:
+Go to repository folder and run a command:

 ```python
 pip install . -v
 ```

-It installs module to your active Python environment.
+This installs module to your active Python environment.

 ## Usage

 After setup you can use package.
-Some usage examples are presented in samples subdirectory.
+Some examples are presented in samples subdirectory.